Strictly Business (EPMD album): Initial

 Strictly Business peaked at No. 80 on the Billboard 200 and No. 1 on the Top R&B/Hip Hop Albums chart.
 Of its four singles, three landed on the UK Singles Chart and two reached the US Hot R&B/Hip-Hop Songs chart.
 Although none of the singles reached the Billboard Hot 100, the album was able to go gold within four months of its release.
-Strictly Business was featured on various "best of 1988" lists.
+The Washington Post opined that the album "does have an intriguing edge to it, but its beats are rigid and its raps—especially 'Jane', EPMD's entry in the genre's tiresome 'Boy, am I a stud!' sweepstakes—are often predictable."
+The Orange County Register called it "a masterful, minimalist mix of rhythms".
+Strictly Business was featured on various 1988 best-of lists.
 The Face ranked it as the third best album of the year, and ranked its title track as the 25th best single of the year.
 Sounds judged it to be the 50th best album of the year, while Spex ranked it as the 8th best.

 Retrospect

 Years after its release, Strictly Business has continued to attract critical success.
 AllMusic called the album "simply amazing".
 The Source assigned the album a five-mic rating, making it one of 43 albums to ever receive this rating.
 In 1994, Pop selected it a complement to Eric B. & Rakim's Paid in Full on its list of The World's 100 Best Albums + 300 Complements.
 In 1998, The Source placed Strictly Business on its 100 Best Rap Albums list and included two of its singles on its 100 Best Rap Singles list.
 In 1999, it was judged to be the 4th-best hip hop album of 1988 by ego trip.
 In 2001, Dance de Lux ranked Strictly Business as the 11th-best hip hop record of all time.
 In 2003, the album was placed on Blender's 500 CDs You Must Own Before You Die list and ranked number 459 on Rolling Stone magazine's list of the 500 greatest albums of all time, and was moved up to 453 in a 2012 revised list.
 Additionally, the Rolling Stone Album Guide, which initially rated the album as three and a half stars out of five, awarded the album with a five-star rating in 2004.
-Retrospective reviews by Spin (1995), the Virgin Encyclopedia of Popular Music (2002), Martin C. Strong (2004), and Sputnikmusic (2006) have respectively allotted the album a nine-out-of-10 rating, a four-star rating, a five-star rating and a seven-out-of-10 rating.
+Retrospective reviews by Spin (1995), The Encyclopedia of Popular Music (2002), and Sputnikmusic (2006) have respectively allotted the album a nine-out-of-10 rating, a four-star rating, and a seven-out-of-10 rating.
 Strictly Business is now widely considered to be a classic release and a seminal hip hop album.